dadheech-vartika/Invisible-people/README.md

 # Invisible-people

-This application removes people from background in real-time using tensorflow and javascript.
+This application tries to remove the people from background in real-time, displaying in the browser, using tensorflow and javascript.

-Thanks to Steve Nouri for guidance
+Thanks to Steve Nouri for this inspiration.